Fmk0/notes/tips.md

     - Technical Papers
 * Read In-Depth Malware Technical Analysis, reverse the malware with the paper nears you.
 * Learn to recognize API kernel functions, this will help you to understand what the malware do.
+* Reverse program that you like, to discover some exciting new contents
-* Read Books, Tutorials most of them are free
+* Read Books, Tutorials (most of them are free)
 * Watch Security Conferences, Security Tutorials (They are nowadays accessibles easily and free).

 ## Malware Analysis
-* If you want to verify something, read/eat the code
+* If you want to verify something for a malware, don't look on the sandbox but read/eat the code, the code never lies (in sort of).
 * Reverse everything that dig your curiosity, even if it's stupid, you will learn somewhat something, for further investigations.
 * A specific POST/GET request pattern doesn't mean this is always the same malware, be careful about this.
 * It's better to focus on one family than multiple, take your time, nobody will push you to do other things, it all up to you to decide.
 [Ransomware / Banker / Infostealers / Loaders...]